-Domain: Range: Subproperty of: Quantification: E71 Human-Made Thing E35 Title E1 CRM Entity.
-P1 is identified by (identifies): E41 Appellation many to many (0,n:0,n)

-Scope note: This property describes the E35 Title applied to an instance of E71 Human-Made Thing.
-The E55 Type of Title is assigned in a sub property.

-The P102.1 has type property of the P102 has title (is title of) property enables the relationship between the Title and the thing to be further clarified, for example, if the Title was a given Title, a supplied Title etc.

-It allows any human-made material or immaterial thing to be given a Title.
-It is possible to imagine a Title being created without a specific object in mind.

-Examples: the first book of the Old Testament (E33) has title "Genesis" (E35) has type translated (E55)

-In First Order Lo gic:

-P102(x,y) ⊃ E71(x) P102(x,y) ⊃ E35(y) P102(x,y,z) ⊃ [P102(x,y) ∧ E55(z)] P102(x,y) ⊃ P1(x,y)

-Properties: P102.1 has type: E55 Type

-P103 was inte nded for (was intention of)

 Domain: E71 Human-Made Thing

-Range: E55 Type
+Range: E35 Title

-Quantification: many to many (0,n:0,n)
+Subproperty of: E1 CRM Entity.
+P1 is identified by (identifies): E41 Appellation

+Scope note: This property links an instance of E35 Title applied to an instance of E71 Human-Made Thing.
+The E55

+Type of Title is assigned in a sub property.

+The P102.1 has type property of the P102 has title (is title of) property enables the relationship between the title and the thing to be further clarified, for example, if the title was a given title, a supplied title etc. It allows any human-made material or immaterial thing to be given a title.
+It is possible to imagine a title being created without a specific object in mind.

+• the first book of the Old Testament (E33) has title "Genesis" (E35)

+has type translated (E55)

+P103 was intended for (was intention of)

+Domain: E71 Human-Made Thing

-Scope note: This property links an instance of E71 Human-Made Thing to an E55 Type of usage.
+Scope note: This property links an instance of E71 Human-Made Thing to an instance of E55 Type describing the intended usage.

-It creates a property between specific human-made things, both physical and immaterial, to Types of intended methods and techniques of use.
-Note: A link between specific human-made things and a specific use activity should be expressed using P19 was intended use of (was made for) .
+It creates a property between specific human-made things, both physical and immaterial, to types of intended methods and techniques of use.
+Note: A link between specific human-made things and a specific use activity should be expressed using P19 was intended use of (was made for).

-Examples: • this plate (E22) was intended for being destroyed at wedding reception (E55)
+• this plate (E22) was intended for being destroyed at wedding reception (E55)

-In First Order Lo pgic:

-$P103(x,y) \supset E71(x)$ $P103(x,y) \supset E55(y)$

-P104 is subjec et to (applies to)
+P104 is subject to (applies to)

-Domain: E72 Legal Object

-Range: E30 Right
+Domain: E72 Legal Object Range: E30 Right

-Quantification: many to many (0,n:0,n)

-Scope note: This property links a particular E72 Legal Object to the instances of E30 Right to which it is subject.
+Scope note: This property links a particular instance of E72 Legal Object to the instances of E30 Right to which it is subject.

-- The Right is held by an E39 Actor as described by P75 possesses (is possessed by). - Beatles back catalogue (E72) is subject to reproduction right on Beatles back catalogue (E30)
+The Right is held by an E39 Actor as described by P75 possesses (is possessed by).

+■ Beatles back catalogue (E72) is subject to reproduction right on Beatles back catalogue (E30)